 Copper Fox Metals Inc. ("Copper Fox" or the "Company") was incorporated on February 27, 2004 under the Business Corporations Act of Alberta.
 On July 14, 2010 the Company transferred its registration from Alberta and became incorporated under the Business Corporations Act of British Columbia.
 The Company is engaged in the exploration for and development of copper mineral properties in Canada and the United States.
-Copper Fox's shares trade on the TSX Venture Exchange ("TSX.V") under the trading symbol ("CUU").
+Copper Fox's shares trade on the TSX Venture Exchange ("TSX.V") under the trading symbol ("CUU") and effective September 7, 2021, the Company's shares trade on the OTCQX under the symbol "CPFXF".
 To date, the Company has not earned any revenue from these operations and is in the exploration and evaluation stage.